AbelMurgas/route-graph-generator/README.md

 # route-graph-generator
-This project is about create a program that generate a chart of routes
+This project is about create a program that generate a html graph of routes

 ## Usage